containers/ai-lab-recipes/training/README.md

 In order to do AI Training you need to build instructlab container images.

-Simply execute `make instructlab-<platform>`.
+Simply execute `make instruct-<platform>`.
 For example:

-* make instructlab-amd
+* make instruct-amd
-* make instructlab-intel
+* make instruct-intel
-* make instructlab-nvidia
+* make instruct-nvidia

 Once you have these container images built it is time to build vllm.